computir/MSTSC-Idle-Monitor/README.md

 # MSTSC Monitor Service

 This is a .NET console application that can be implemented as a service to monitor the idle time of the system and kill any running MSTSC (Microsoft Remote Desktop) processes if the idle time exceeds a specified threshold.
+Please note the command line arguments and specifically the idletime.corp DNS entry.

 ## Prerequisites